Skip to main content

 A component iterates over a collection using for ... as.
 The syntax names the collection, binds the iteration variable with as, then the body in parentheses:

-for state.context.notifications as notification (
+for context.notifications as notification (

 view UIModule.NotificationCard (